 The insider added: ‘It just proves that she’s one of the biggest stars, if not the biggest, in her industry.’

-Following 121 shows around the world, the star announced to her fans that she was ‘devastated’ not to be able to finish her tour in an emotional statement which finished: ‘I’m sorry.
+Following more than 100 shows around the world, the star announced to her fans that she was ‘devastated’ not to be able to finish her tour in an emotional statement which finished: ‘I’m sorry.
 I love you I’m so sorry.
 Please forgive me x’.

 And unfortunately, it looks like we won’t be hearing any new music from Adele for a while as she previously revealed she’ll be taking an extended break from touring in order to focus on having another baby.